RossMeikleham/PlutoBoy/README.md

 ## Linux

-### Required: (All these should be easily installed using your package manager)
+### Required: (All these should be easily installed using the package manager provided by your Linux distribution)

-- SDL 1.2 libraries
+- SDL2
-- SDL_net library
+- SDL2_net
 - Scons
-- Clang compiler
+- Clang or GCC

 ### How To Build:
 - Navigate to the project `build/Unix` folder.
-- Enter the command `./scons`
+- Enter the command `./scons cc=[compiler]` where `[compiler]` is either "gcc" or "clang".
+Leaving out the cc option compiles with clang by default.

 Raspberry Pi 1
  - Overclock the Pi to 1 Ghz to be able to run at full speed